|Pilot Ensign Alberto C. Nisi, O-282976 USNR (MIA / KIA) Worcester,

 Jima and failed to return.
 Likely, this Hellcat was shot down by an intercepting A6M5

 Zeros.
 When Nisi failed to return he was listed as Missing In Action (MIA).
-Also lost was F6F 41879.
+Also lost was F6F 41879 (MIA)

 Nisi was officially declared dead on February 4, 1946.
-He is memorialized at the Honolulu Memorial in the courts of the missing, court 1 at the National Memorial Cemetery of the Pacific (Punchbowl).
+He earned the Purple Heart, posthumously.
+Nisi is memorialized at the National Memorial Cemetery of the Pacific (Punchbowl) at the Honolulu Memorial on the courts of the missing, court 1.

 Terrence Nisi (son)

-One of the Zero pilots who intercepted the attacking Hellcats on July 4, 1944 and claimed one shot down was Zero pilot Kunio Iwashita.
-On his own initiative, he decided to seek out the relatives of the Hellcat pilot he likely shot down, and meet with them to pay his respects and share with them his side of the mission.
+One of the A6M5 Zero pilots who intercepted on July 4, 1944 and claimed one Hellcat shot down was Kunio Iwashita.
+On his own initiative, he decided to seek out the relatives of the Hellcat pilot he likely shot down, and meet with them to pay his respects and share his side of the mission.
 On July 20, 2003 Mr. Iwashita with his wife and daughter met the relatives of Alberto Nisi, including his widow, son and grandson.

 Kodochosho, 301 Kōkūtai, July 4, 1944